Skip to main content

 5

 Provides students with skills in questionnaire development and survey methods.
 Students develop a questionnaire and design a survey research proposal on a health-related or social topic.
-Prerequisite: either HSERV 511/HSERV 513; BIOST 517/BIOST 518; or EPI 512/EPI 513, which may be taken concurrently, or permission of instructor.
-Students should have a survey project in mind.
+Prerequisite: either HSERV 511 and HSERV 513 (which may be taken concurrently), BIOST 517 and BIOST 518 (which may be taken concurrently), EPI 512 and EPI 513 (which may be taken concurrently), or permission of instructor.
 Offered: jointly with G H 533/HSERV 527.

 Course Name